 6. Reread and revise.

 Once you have your statements on paper, have others peer-review it.
 You should have at least three other sets of eyes, with at least one person from outside your field.
 They can help you make sure your ideas are clear and easy to understand.
-You can also book an appointment with a fellowship mentor through the UCI Graduate Division.
+You can also book an appointment with a fellowship mentor through the UC Irvine Graduate Division.
 Your PI will be helpful at this stage too.
 At the same time, respect your peer reviewers’ time and communicate with them well in advance before sending them a draft.
 Remember, you will go through a lot of revision so don’t be afraid to have even 10 drafts!

 7. Learn from the past.